Key strategies to reduce tax in your business for 2023

 - new legislation that may apply

-Tax Planning / Tax Minimisation / Tax Deferral Strategies can include (please note, this is not a comprehensive list):
+Tax Planning / Tax Minimisation / Tax Deferral Strategies can include:

 - these contributions into super are tax deductible and can be an effective way to reduce your tax obligations and build your super

 - this may seem automatic, however there are many different depreciation rates and types available depending on the size of entity and wider group.
 It is well worth doing a depreciation health check – just to make sure you are getting the best outcome

 - small businesses with an aggregated turnover less than $10m qualify for the small business depreciation pool which is quite advantageous